 - Not many positions will become available due to retirements.

-Here are some key facts about Audio and video recording technicians in the Alberta region:
+Here are some key facts about Audio and video recording technicians in Alberta:

 - Audio and video recording technicians mainly work in the following sectors:

 - Information and cultural industries (NAICS 51): 37%

 - Arts, entertainment and recreation (NAICS 71): 13%

 - Real Estate and rental and leasing (NAICS 53): 9%